cderoove/damp.ekeko.aspectj/experimental-results.md

 Formally in the paper: the weaving context of A is that somebody invokes the ITD's of A

-Special case is that somebody calls the ITDs of A before any advice of A is executed.

 #### General case ####

 ```